Analyst: Microsoft Is Poised To Transform Into 'Cloud Behemoth'

 The analyst expects Microsoft's shares to remain strong, as investors appreciate how leveraged the company is to the transformational cloud trend set to play out in the coming years in the ‘cloud arms race.'

-Q2 Expectations For MSFT
+Second-Quarter Expectations For MSFT

 Wedbush expects Microsoft to report another solid beat across the board, with field checking suggesting a 3-4% beat by its commercial cloud business.